Helping The Community

 A. Definition of a Supplier: The term “Supplier” shall mean an individual, partnership, unincorporated association, corporation, or other form of business enterprise which manufactures or supplies products, equipment, and/or other materials or services to the pest control industry.

-B. Any supplier shall be eligible to Allied Membership.
-Firms that have been assigned Allied Membership shall designate representatives to act as their agents in the conduct of Association affairs.
+B. Any supplier shall be eligible to Vendor Membership.
+Firms that have been assigned Vendor Membership shall designate representatives to act as their agents in the conduct of Association affairs.